Updated: Nov 2

 The mind body problem has been a puzzle forever.
 I’m not sure about you but at least my mind can affect my body because I must be a pure genius!
 It’s just that the unique talent comes to me so naturally and effortlessly that I’m actually unable to describe it to others!
 I suppose the most immaterial entity we know is light.
 I know it’s simplistic to combine mysteries but my guess is that consciousness has something to do with light given how ethereal both substances are.
 It’d be like each of our own consciousness were the medium of light that we perceive.
 When we’re awake we’re each travelling at light speed into the future one second at a time!
 Our mind would be like a tachyon that never goes below speed c.
 And just to reassure you I never took speed; just a few mild doses of anti-psychotics!

 I remember a panicked feeling I had a few years back where it seemed my visual perception was somehow inside me which motivated me to investigate anti-realism.
-I tried to work backwards from that sensation.
+I recall staring at my bed from one end and thinking the image was hollow with the front and back equidistant from my eyes.
+When people said "good morning" it seemed formulaic.
+When I looked into the mirror my thoughts appeared to arise automatically.
+I tried going back to sleep to see if I could reawaken properly and when I couldn't I felt trapped.
+Perhaps it was possible to describe our perception of the physical world differently.
+I tried to work backwards from that dizzy sensation.
 Even though anxiety can play tricks on the mind and the effect disappeared after 30 minutes, I was amazed afterwards that my perception of the world as unreal seemed visually self-consistent.
 I’d to rely solely on my understanding of other people as being external to me for the anxiety to eventually go away.
 This was instead of saying everything was physical and back to normal.
 Other people have information that’s too complex for our own subconscious minds to have made it up.
 When we empathise and visualise with what someone has told us then you’ve to use your own mental concepts but in a different way than you’d normally think yourself.
 It’s both understandable and novel relative to ourselves whereas a foreign language is novel but not readily understandable.
 Chaos and complexity in and of itself is never subjectively understandable and so the physical world by itself doesn’t prove it’s fully real in the sense that there’s other minds.

 As conspiratorial as this may sound, the thousand year mystery of free will might attest to radical flaws in not just our academic understanding but also our very own sensory perception of the ordinary medium-sized objects around us (rather than solely quantum-level mysteries or larger-scale gravitation).
 The weirder the idea the more realistic a chance it has of been correct!
 So we can keep coming up with as many random solutions as possible to try to home in on the eventual answer.
 Colours are hollow and fail to describe anything other than the surface area of a solid object.
 So colour by itself doesn’t show any volume.
 Their emptiness could be perceived as fake and unreal.
 At the end of the day our brains are medium sized objects.
 Anti-realism acknowledges the existence of a shared and objective material world but reminds us that we could be perceiving it indirectly through immaterial colour qualia.